anilabhabaral/custom-smt-uppercase/README.md

 }
 ```
 ---
-### Interested in contributing to this project?
+### Want to add your own features or contribute to the project?
-- Want to add your own features or contribute to the project?
 We'd love your help!
 Check out the [contribution guidelines](https://github.com/anilabhabaral/custom-smt-uppercase/blob/main/CONTRIBUTING.md) to get started.